Skip to content

 Parameters

 • directory - A string or os.PathLike indicating the directory path.
+You can also provide a list or tuple for using multiple directories.

 • packages - A list of strings or list of tuples of strings representing Python packages.